tjg/gui-recorder/readme.markdown

 ## Status

-Experimental.
-This app is still in progress and not yet runnable.
+Still under development.

 ## Description

-This application records a user's interactions with an AWT/Swing applet, replays them, and determine whether the GUI has responded correctly and within a certain timeframe.
+This application starts up a AWT/Swing applet and:

+* records a user's interactions
+* plays them back later
+* tests the GUI state

-For flexibility, the user can edit her recorded interactions with (for instance) a text editor.
+For flexibility, the user can edit the recording.

 ## Use-cases

 * Testing conformance with an SLA (service-level agreement), with detailed uptime statistics.
-* Automated testing during development.
-With much less tedium.
+* Automated GUI testing during development.

 ## Copyright

 Copyright (c) Tayssir John Gabbour.
 All rights reserved.

-This will be released under a permissive license; I just have to check which is most appropriate.
+(This will be released under a permissive license; I just have to check which is most appropriate.)